lauinger/Reliable-frequency-regulation-through-vehicle-to-grid/README.md

 # Reliable frequency regulation through vehicle-to-grid

-This code and data supplement the article "Reliable frequency regulation through vehicle-to-grid" by Dirk Lauinger, François Vuille, and Daniel Kuhn, which appeared in journal in yyyy.
+This code and data supplement the article "Reliable frequency regulation through vehicle-to-grid" by Dirk Lauinger, François Vuille, and Daniel Kuhn, available at ...

 The code files are
 1. `Main.py`,